telerik/document-processing-docs/libraries/radspreadstreamprocessing/getting-started.md

 This section will explain how a document could be created.
 If you need more detailed information about the classes that export the different document elements, you can check the articles from the [Model section]({%slug radspreadstreamprocessing-model-workbook%}).

-When creating a document with **RadSpreadStremProcessing**, you should have in mind that the order of filling the content is much important.
+When creating a document with **RadSpreadStreаmProcessing**, you should have in mind that the order of filling the content is much important.
 To achieve the low resources usage, the library directly writes the necessary content in a stream and due to the format restrictions of the way the content is presented in the structure of the file, you have to create the desired elements in a sequence keeping the following consecution:

 1. Create a Workbook